-Letter to Mary Hollinrake From The ULCJune 14, 2011 by Reverend Lauren
+Letter to Mary Hollinrake From The ULCJune 14, 2011 by Reverend Marissa

 From the desk of Brother Martin Freeman to Mary Hollinrake, Kent County Clerk

 For context, please read our blog post about Mary Hollinrake’s interactions with one of our ministers.

 Dear Mrs. Hollinrake:

 The Universal Life Church Ministries (hereafter referred to as ULC) recently received an e-mail regarding your conversation with Mr. Joe Ryan, one of our lawfully-ordained ministers and your comments regarding the lack of validity of his ordination, your perception that the ULC ordination is “ludicrous”, and the legal superiority of Catholic priests due to their eight-year education.
 We note in Michigan that several Catholic priests have recently been charged with murder, the molestation and sexual abuse of children, and an assortment of other forms of child abuse.
 ULC ministers have never been charged or incarcerated in that area of profound serial criminality, in which the Vatican itself now admits is a serious problem in its church.

 We assume, from your words and actions, that you have a personal preference for the Catholic religion, and we have no qualms with you or the Catholic church.
 Many of our ministers are strongly affiliated with the Catholic faith and we gladly welcome and encourage them into our non-denominational organization.
 Our name infers who we are we are a universal church of people who hail from a variety of religious backgrounds.
 We believe that we are all children of the same universe, and that each of us has the right to become ordained and perform wedding ceremonies as well as other recognized and traditional rites that are a recognized part of a ministers’ duties.